StudyVector works from your exact syllabus, your exact board, and your exact weak topics. Generic AI does not know that by default.

 They may not know your exact board, topic sequence, mark scheme or live StudyVector progress unless you supply that context.

-Generic AI study apps
+Generic study apps

 Best for